 All of my life, I have been fascinated by the big questions that face us, and have tried to find scientific answers to them.
 If, like me, you have looked at the stars, and tried to make sense of what you see, you too have started to wonder what makes the universe exist.

 The genius Stephen William Hawking is impressively represented in ‘The Theory of Everything’– the movie made on him.
-A man who defied his deadly Amyotrophic lateral Sclerosis (ALS) disease commonly known as Lou Gehrig’s disease which according to the doctors gave him just 2 years of life expectancy.
-A renowned physicist and cosmologist who held the prestigious post of Lucasian Professor of Mathematics which has belonged to only 17 renowned personalities that include Charles Babbage and Sir Isaac Newton.
+A man who defied his deadly Amyotrophic Lateral Sclerosis (ALS) disease commonly known as Lou Gehrig’s disease which according to the doctors gave him just two years of life expectancy.
+A renowned physicist and cosmologist who held the prestigious post of Lucasian Professor of Mathematics which has belonged to only 17 well-known personalities that include Charles Babbage and Sir Isaac Newton.

 The renowned writer was born to a learned family; his father was a research biologist and his mother a medical research secretary.
 A mediocre student in his school days had a fondness of mathematics and physics and was commonly referred as ‘Einstein’ by his mates.
 His careless attitude prevailed until he was diagnosed with the ALS disease, after which he engrossed more focus on his goals.